cheesezilla/labor_malpractice/README.md

 ### Getting Started

-Go to the url above and have fun
+Go to the url above, enter the parameters then click submit to get prediction results.

 ### Prerequisites